empathicqubit/empathicqubit/README.md

 - 👋 Hi, I’m @empathicqubit
 - 👀 I’m interested in Quantum Computing and Virtual Reality Gaming
-- 🌱 I’m currently learning how to mod Skyrim VR using SKSE and Papyrus; German.
+- 🌱 I’m currently learning how to write a serial debugger for TI-83 Plus; German.
 - 📫 How to reach me:
     - Email: empathicqubit (at) entan (dot) gl
     - [Mastodon](https://dizl.de/@empathicqubit): @empathicqubit (at) dizl.de